 Award Terms and Conditions

-The Colin Roderick Literary Award is awarded to the best original book of the year dealing with any aspect of Australian life, first published by an Australian publisher.
-The winner of the 2020 Colin Roderick Award will receive $20,000 in prize money and presented the H.T.
+The Margaret and Colin Roderick Literary Award is awarded to the best original book of the previous year dealing with any aspect of Australian life, first published by an Australian publisher.
+The winner of the 2023 Margaret and Colin Roderick Literary Award will receive $30,000 in prize money and presented the H.T.
 Priestley Medal.

-To be eligible for the 2020 Colin Roderick Award, submissions:
+To be eligible for the 2023 Margaret and Colin Roderick Literary Award, submissions:

 - Must be an original work dealing with some aspect of Australian life.

-- Cannot be self-published works or solely published as an e-book.
+- Must not be solely published as an e-book.

-- Can be in any genre including, but not limited to: fiction, non-fiction, poetry, prose or screenplay.
+- May be in any genre including (but not limited to): fiction, non-fiction, poetry, or performance.

-- Online nomination forms must be completed for each individual submission.
+- A Nomination Form must be completed for each book submitted.

-- Works may be submitted by authors, publishers, literary agents or interested third parties.
-People or organizations nominating works on behalf of an author are responsible for gaining the author's consent prior to nomination.
+- Books may be nominated by authors, publishers, literary agents or interested third parties.
+People or organisations nominating books on behalf of an author are responsible for gaining the author's consent for the nomination.

 - The conduct of inviting nominations does not give rise to any legal or equitable relationship.